Tian-saga/react-movie-labs/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Demo Video
-Watch the demonstration of the key features of this project: [Demo Video](https://your-video-link.com)
+Watch the demonstration of the key features of this project: [Demo Video](https://youtu.be/8b7_aADn8Kw)
-*The video includes a voiceover explaining the main features and how to use the application.*